Updated: 1 day ago

 As you can see, interest can work for you (investing) or against you (loans and debt).

 Say you invest $100 at a 10% interest rate.
 That's a rather high return, but quite possible in the stock market.
 Then next year, you'll have $110 in your bank account.
 With compound interest, you get interest on your original investment plus any interest you've already made.
 So the following year, you'll get 10% interest on the $110, which adds up to $121.
 Your investment not only grows every year, but it grows by a greater amount every year than the previous year.

 This can be modeled by an exponential graph.

 By comparison, simple interest is when you only earn interest on your principal investment.
 This means you would earn an additional $10 every year, based on an original $100 investment.
 This is linear growth.

 So which do we prefer, compound or simple interest?
 As you can see, your investments will grow faster with compound interest.
 Luckily for us, most investments get compound interest.
-However, most debts do also.
+However, most debts do too.

 The key to making money is understanding how to carefully navigate interest.
 How can you accrue the most interest?
 How can you pay the least interest?
 We want investments with high interest rates and debts with low interest rates.
-We want our bonds to grow at 5% annually while only paying a 2.65% rate on our mortgage.
+We want bonds that grow at 5% annually while only paying a 2.65% rate on our mortgage.

 Here's how I might prioritize spending my money:

 1) Pay off credit card debt (15-25% interest rate).

 2) Invest toward retirement in index funds (7-10% interest rate).